 Looking for a fun and educational day out with the kids that’s easy to get to from Glasgow?

-Snap up today’s Big Deal for a child or adult’s ticket or family pass to New Lanark Mills World Heritage Site.
+Snap up today’s Big Deal for a child or adult ticket for New Lanark World Heritage Site.

 UNESCO World Heritage site

-A UNESCO World Heritage site, New Lanark Mills is an incredible piece of Scottish social history which welcomes visitors from around the world.
+A UNESCO World Heritage site, New Lanark World Heritage Site is an incredible piece of Scottish social history that welcomes visitors from around the world.

 It tells the story of the cotton mill village of New Lanark founded in the 18th century by social pioneer, Robert Owen.

 Robert Owen provided his workers with decent homes, fair wages, free health care, a new education system for villagers and the first workplace nursery school in the world.